"Dr." Erica Zelfand, ND

 Let's address these outlandish claims one by one:

-I proudly practice naturopathic and functional medicine because integrative medicine works better.
+I proudly practice naturopathic and functional medicine because integrative medicine works better.- Yeah, no. We're pretty sure the evidence-based medical treatment for bacterial meningitis works better than a tincture of echinacea.

 It gets even better with her bio: